-23. Natural acceptance of human values

-24. Definitiveness of EthicalHuman Conduct

-25. Basis for Humanistic Education, Humanistic Constitution and Humanistic UniversalOrder a) Ability to utilize the professional competence for augmenting universal human order, b) Ability to identify the scope and characteristics of people-friendly and eco- friendly production systems, c) Ability to identify and develop appropriate technologies and management patterns for above production systems.
+- 23. Natural acceptance of human values - 24.
+Definitiveness of Ethical Human Conduct - 25.
+Basis for Humanistic Education, Humanistic Constitution and Humanistic UniversalOrder - 26.
+Competence in professional ethics: - a) Ability to utilize the professional competence for augmenting universal human order, - b) Ability to identify the scope and characteristics of people-friendly and eco-friendly production systems,